Haloragis erecta: Distribution

 The toatoa is found anywhere from sea level up until an altitude of to 500 m in altitude.
 It is found all throughout New Zealand, it thrives in fertile soil and colonies areas that have been subject to disturbance events such as forestation/land clearance such as slip scars as well as forest fires.
 It can also self propagate causing it to occasionally be seen as a weed within urban areas.
-Worldwide, it is found within The United States of America, French Polynesia and the United Kingdom and were taken over to these areas in the 1800's.
+Worldwide, it is found within The United States of America, French Polynesia and the United Kingdom and were taken over to these areas in the 1800s.

 Life cycle

 The toatoa has a perennial life cycle, which means that the plant grows each year and has an annual flowering and fruiting schedule.
 Each year the plant produces flowers which are then pollinated by various moths and butterflies.
 It then grows a small fruit that eventually falls off and is dispersed by wind.
 The seeds then lay dormant until the surrounding area is disturbed or there is a lack of cover above then the seed sprouts and grows into the plant, the cycle then continues.